orion13579/COMM-2216-SetE-Group6/docs/ui-components/ui-components.md

 ---
 layout: default
-title: Profile and Settings Configuration
+title: Account Settings Configuration
-nav_order: 3
+nav_order: 2
 has_children: true
 permalink: /docs/ui-components
 ---

-# Profile and Settings Configuration
+# Account Settings Configuration

 To start working with GitHub after creating a user account, it is vital to set some basic configurations in the _Settings_.